Temigo/nu-wiki/guides/resources.md

     * Storage
         * `/scratch` is a local SSD mount with fast IO (not networking involved) available with a few TB space.
 Create `/scratch/$USER` space for your own use.
 The space may be wiped out after your job is finished (or could remain for arbitrary period).
         * `/gpfs/slac/staas/fs1/g/neutrino` is available as a network mounted storage space.
 You can read/write from this space from your job (and also from ssh log-in nodes).
-* **Open ondemand** (replacing Jupyterhub below)
-  * **For the 1st time use**, before you spawn an instance, follow the instruction on the page top to _ssh log into SLAC machine and run the specified shell script_ that creates necessary symbolic links, in particular `$HOME/ondemand`. **Here's why**: with ondemand, you will run a Jupyter notebook instance from your `$HOME` directory but without a write permission to your AFS `$HOME`.
-You are strongly encouraged to use `/gpfs` space for storing your files etc. (and `/scratch` for data files for fast read/write as usual).
-To access `/gpfs` from your Jupyter notebook, you need to make a symbolic link in your AFS `$HOME` that points to `/gpfs` space.
-That's what the script does.
-  * If you aren't sure, choose **neutrino-jupyter/ub18.04-gpu-ana0-ml-larcv2**.
-If you want to try running your own image under `/gpfs` space, try "Custom Singularity Image..." option and modify commands to instantiate.
-Finally, if you want a new image option to be in the list, modify [this yaml](https://github.com/slaclab/slac-ood-jupyter/blob/master/form.yml.erb) and send a pull request (but do this for a group-level image, not personal ones to avoid a long dropdown list).
-* Enjoy your notebook: remember, you write (i.e. create a new notebook, etc.) under the symbolic link area called `ondemand`.

 * **Jupyterhub** (this is going away, probably by the end of 2020)
     * Go to [SLAC jupyterhub](https://jupyter.slac.stanford.edu/) + log in with your unix username.